kdemirov/nba_fantasy/README.md

 # Nba Fantasy

-Web application that allows users to choose their own team from different nba teams creates groups, invite users into groups and have fun, for all nba fans.
+Web application that allows users to choose their own team from different nba teams create groups, invite users into groups and have fun, for all nba fans.

 ## Nba Fantasy Data